manyoso/haltt4llm/README.md

 'None of the above' option.
 The trivia questions include a set of fake or trick questions where 'I don't know' is the correct response as well as a set of questions where 'None of the above' is the correct response.
-This is in addition to a large corpus of real trivia questions with objective and unambiguous correct real world answers.
+This in addition to a large corpus of real trivia questions with objective and unambiguous correct real world answers.

 The resulting scores across these three sets can serve as a baseline to test various techniques/methods to mitigate hallucinations in LLMs.